GUIDE FOR VISITORS

 The Ministry of the Word.
 Central to our worship is reading and preaching of the Word of God.
 Scripture is read at a number of places in the service; it permeates all that we do.
 Prior to the sermon, a portion of Scripture is read that is the basis for the sermon.
 The sermon itself seeks to be a faithful explanation and application of that portion of Scripture in light of all of God’s Word.
 Our pastor preaches through entire books of the Bible.
 In this way, we are exposed to the whole counsel of God in its beautiful balance.

 The Lord’s Supper.
 In many respects, the Lord’s Supper is the high point of the service; it is where everything “comes together.”
 While this sacrament is at least a commemoration of the death and resurrection of Christ, it is also much more.
 It is a time of being spiritually nourished by the grace of Christ.
 It is also a time of solemn celebration, as we once again are confronted by and meditate upon the profound realities of the Gospel.
-We currently celebrate the Lord’s Supper at regular intervals throughout the year.
+We currently celebrate the Lord’s Supper twice a month, on the first Lord’s Day morning service and the third Lord’s Day evening service.